Better Late Than Never? Big Companies Scramble To Make Lofty Climate Promises

 Don't see the graphic above?
 Click here.

 Companies are promising faster action, too.
-Instead of setting goals 25 years in the future – a distant target that makes accountability difficult – the average time horizon is now just eight years away, ENGIE Impact found.
+Instead of setting goals 25 years in the future — a distant target that makes accountability difficult — the average time horizon is now just eight years away, Engie Impact found.

-And there's been an acceleration in the rate at which companies set "science-based targets" – specific, measurable carbon reduction goals that put a company in line with the Paris Accord, the global climate agreement aiming to hold warming at 2 degrees Celsius or lower.
-Coca-Cola, Nike, Best Buy, Wal-Mart and Hilton Hotels are among the hundreds of companies with such targets.
+And there's been an acceleration in the rate at which companies set "science-based targets" — specific, measurable carbon reduction goals that put a company in line with the Paris Agreement, the global climate accord aiming to hold warming at 2 degrees Celsius or lower.
+Coca-Cola, Nike, Best Buy, Walmart and Hilton Hotels are among the hundreds of companies with such targets.

 Business